kstenerud/technicalsourcery/blog/content/posts/nixos-in-libvirt.md

 nixos-rebuild switch
 ```

-Now you can log in via the console, or via SSH if you turned it on:
+Now you can log in as your new admin user via the console, or via SSH if you turned it on:

 ```text
 ssh myuser@192.168.111.206